Dumont d'Urville Station: Logistics

 The proper functioning of the base and supplying Concordia requires significant logistics, especially in the summer.
 Technicians, including electricians, plumbers, mechanics for the electric plant and auto mechanics are essential for the proper functioning of the base all year round.

+In the 1950s the station had a small narrow-gauge railway for transporting supplies from a landing jetty to the main base.
+This was the only recorded railway ever in Antarctica.

 Climate

 Dumont d'Urville Station has an ice cap (EF) climate with conditions milder than inland.
 This station experienced record warm temperatures and precipitation due to an unprecedented atmospheric river event in March 2022.
+Due to its mild ice cap climate, with summer temperatures often rising above freezing, some animal life, and a few plant species (moss and lichen) can grow in this location.